MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1802.md

    - Azure AD-joined, also known as cloud domain-joined
 - To support internet-based clients:
     - [Cloud management gateway](/sccm/core/clients/manage/plan-cloud-management-gateway)
-    - Enable the client setting **Enable user policy requests from Internet clients** in the [Client Policy](/sccm/core/clients/deploy/about-client-settings#client-policy) group
+    - Enable the client setting: **Enable user policy requests from Internet clients** in the [Client Policy](/sccm/core/clients/deploy/about-client-settings#client-policy) group
 - To support clients on the corporate network:
     - Add the cloud distribution point to a boundary group used by the clients
     - Clients must be able to resolve the fully qualified domain name (FQDN) of the HTTPS-enabled management point

 ## Report on Windows AutoPilot device information